phoe/amb/README.md

         * `shufflep`, if true, randomizes the order in which the values will be tried.
 Default behavior is no randomization.
       * Option **`:STACK`**
         * Sets the stack for the given `amb` invocation.
-The default is a default stack.
+The default is the symbol `amb-stack`, denoting the default stack.
         * Syntax: `(:stack STACK-NAME)`, where `STACK-NAME` is a symbol.
       * Option **`:SIGNALP`**